Thomas Lab Members

 Ashley is a College Fellow in the lab, conducting research on the role of communication in infants’ early social cognition.
 She received her PhD from the University of Chicago, where she studied children’s communicative development, and the role that parents play in supporting children’s language learning.

-Brandon Woo
+Brandon Woo (he/him)

 Postdoctoral Fellow